Skip to main content

 • Used to implement stack and queue

-• Usecases are activity stream, interprocess communication
+• Usecases are activity stream, interprocess communication, as a stack.

 Below are the commands that works on Redis List Data Types.